 Table of Contents

-- The Seventeenth-Century Presence Chamber ~ Jane Fenlon
+The Presence Chamber at Dublin Castle in the Seventeenth Century ~ Jane Fenlon

 About the Editors

 Myles Campbell works for the Office of Public Works at Dublin Castle in the recently established Collections, Research and Interpretation Office.
 He is co-editor of The Chapel Royal, Dublin Castle: An Architectural History (2015) and has contributed peer-reviewed articles and chapters to books by various academic publishers.
 His work on Making Majesty has earned him the inaugural George B. Clarke Prize.

 William Derham works for the Office of Public Works at Dublin Castle in the recently established Collections, Research and Interpretation Office.
 He is co-editor of The Chapel Royal, Dublin Castle: An Architectural History (2015) and is author of Lost Ireland: 1860–1960 (2016).